 I can still remember when Facebook started.

-If I remember correctly, It took me about a year before I created a personal page so I could showcase my artwork to my family and friends.
+If I remember correctly, It took me about a year before I created a personal page to showcase my artwork to my family and friends.

-In the beginning, I was amazed at how many people saw my posts.
+I was skeptical at first, but I was soon pleasantly shocked at how many people saw my posts.

-Businesses of all sizes soon realized that they could post information about a product or service, and that post would reach a large group of people.
-Best of all, it was free.
+Businesses of all sizes soon realized that they could post information about a product or service, and the post would reach a large group of people, and best of all, it was free.

 In a short amount of time, people’s newsfeed became oversaturated with advertisements.

-Facebook knew that they had to make a change and make it quick, or people would soon leave the new social media platform.
+Facebook knew that they had to make a change and make it quick, or people would soon become frustrated and stop going to Facebook.

-The first change, if I remember correctly, is that businesses had to create a business page if they wanted to promote a product or service.
+If I remember correctly, the first change is that businesses had to create a business page if they wanted to promote a product or service.